janskwr/WUM/README.md

-# WUM-projects-and-homeworks
+# WUM
 Homeworks and projects for Machine Learning course.
+Note: All comments are in Polish language.